 - PackPoint: I have to admit I just discovered PackPoint last month – until then, I’ve relied a Google doc with stuff I usually bring with me wherever I go, plus weather-appropriate items.
 PackPoint does all of that for me, plus adds stuff I would have forgotten about, like ear plugs or business cards.

-Everyone has their own tips for how best to pack for your trip, so I’ll just fly through my favorites:
+Everyone has their own tips for how best to pack for your trip, so I’ll just fly through my favorites for worry-free travel:

 - Wear your heavier clothes or layers on the plane: This saves room in your luggage and keeps you warm if you’re a wimp like me when it gets below 75 degrees.